privacyguides/privacyguides.org/docs/technology/dns.en.md

             ▸ Server Name Indication extension
     ```

-6. We can see the [Server Name Indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) value which discloses the website we are visiting.
+6. We can see the SNI value which discloses the website we are visiting.
 The `tshark` command can give you the value directly for all packets containing a SNI value:

     ```bash
     tshark -r /tmp/pg.pcap -Tfields -Y tls.handshake.extensions_server_name -e tls.handshake.extensions_server_name